Paramount Communications, Inc. v. Time Inc.: Facts

 Time Inc. and Warner Communications were planning to merge.
 Time wished to get more into the television business with its HBO channel, and wanted Warner Communications's help.
 Then, Paramount made an offer to all the shareholders of $200 per share (up from an initial $175).
 Time shares had been trading at $120.
 Time had a range of defenses, including a staggered board, a 50-day notice period for any shareholder motion, and a poison pill plan with a 15% trigger.
 However, with the Paramount threat, Time went further.
 Initially, the Warner deal was planned as a stock-for-stock merger; in the face of the Paramount threat, Time and Warner directors changed it into a leveraged purchase transaction.
 The NYSE required that shareholder approval be given for transfers of 20% or more of a corporation's outstanding shares.
 Therefore, this change in the structure of the transaction meant that existing Time shareholders would not be given a say.

 Accordingly, both Paramount and other shareholders sought to enjoin the board from following the merger through (and thwarting Paramount's offer with its cash out option).

 Court of Chancery judgment

 Chancellor Allen held that the takeover defenses were proportionate to the threat posed to the culture of the company.
-It followed that the board had not breached its duties.
+It followed that the board had not breached its duties.I note parenthetically that plaintiffs in this suit dismiss this claim of "culture" as being nothing more than a desire to perpetuate or entrench existing management disguised in a pompous, highfalutin' claim. ...
+I am not persuaded that there may not be instances in which the law might recognize as valid a perceived threat to a "corporate culture" that is shown to be palpable ..., distinctive and advantageous.